Do You Need a Passport to Fly to the United States?

 If you're unable to do so at the airport, make sure you've printed your airline boarding passes from the convenience of your own home or the hotel's kiosk.
 You can't really rely on them, but they help establish your identity until you can.
 Take precautions against the loss or theft of your valuables by using an Anti-Theft Document Organizer.
 We recommend hidden waist wallets or clothing-attached wallets to keep your identification documents, cash, and credit cards secure and within easy reach while traveling.

 Remember to allow for additional time at security checkpoints if you are traveling with any of the aforementioned items.
 However, TSA reserves the right to refuse entry to the airport if any of the above documents are presented.
-However, TSA employees know that losing or having your wallet stolen is a real possibility, so they will do what they can to accommodate you.
+TSA employees are sympathetic to the fact that you might have your wallet stolen or go missing.

 Security equipment for carrying your identification close to your person